What does SAPC think about the Council's Parking Scheme design?

-Following the clear vote for the preparation of a parking scheme in the Surrenden Area, the Council has moved quickly to issue a second consultation on a design proposal.
+Following the clear vote for the preparation of a parking scheme in the Surrenden Area in February 2020, the Council moved quickly to issue a second consultation on a design proposal.

 In line with the outcome of the first vote, the proposal is for a light touch scheme, with parking controls in place for two hours per day, for five days per week, Monday to Friday.
 During the controlled hours, the great majority of parking spaces on most roads are proposed to be reserved for the holders of residents parking permits.

 The Council’s second consultation closed on 14 August 2020.
 Residents again supported a scheme.
 In November 2020 the Environment, Transport and Sustainability Committee (ETS) decided unanimously to support a light touch scheme and to prepare a Traffic Regulation Order (TRO) on that basis.

 What does the SAPC think?

 On 20 July, the SAPC Committee met to consider the proposals and we had a number of questions that we felt we should raise with the Council.
 These are as follows:

 The scheme controlled hours are proposed to be from 9–10am and 2–3pm.
 SAPC asked whether the Council had modelled parking demand in our area and was clear that these hours offer us the best prospect of limiting demand for all-day commuter, tourist and overnight and long-term parking?
 Might different hours be a better bet?
 In relation to this issue, the November 24 ETS decision has made clear that the hours will be as originally proposed.